In this guide, you will find instructions on how to remove the door panel on a Nissan vehicle.

 - Oxygen sensor: O2 sensor is mounted in the exhaust manifold.
-It monitors how much unburned oxygen is in the exhaust.
+It monitors how unburned oxygen is in the exhaust.
 Monitoring oxygen levels in the exhaust is a way of gauging the fuel mixture.
-O2 sensors tells the ECU if the fuel mixture is burning rich or lean.
-A bad O2 sensor is one of the most common problems that triggers check engine light on Nissan vehicles.
+O2 sensors tell the ECU if the fuel mixture is burning rich or lean.
+A bad O2 sensor is one of the most common problems that trigger check engine light on Nissan vehicles.

 - Loose Gas Cap: A loose gas cap allows fuel fumes to escape the fuel tank.
-If it is detected by the engine it will trigger the check engine light.
-Missing, damaged or loose gas cap can trigger the check engine light.
+If detected by the on-board diagnostic system (OBD), it will trigger the check engine light.
+The missing, damaged, or loose gas cap can trigger the check engine light.

-- Variable Valve Timing: Engines equipped with a Variable Valve Timing can have problem with VVT solenoids, caused by oil sludging.
+- Variable Valve Timing: Engines equipped with a Variable Valve Timing can have VVT solenoids problems caused by oil sludging.
 This can result in hard starting, poor idle, and loss of power.
-On V6 engines, it is also possible to have a leaking galley gasket, located behind the timing chain.
+On V6 engines, it is also possible to have a leaking galley gasket located behind the timing chain.
 Related Codes: P0021 or P0011 and P0014 or P0024.

-Mass Air Flow Sensor: You may have a situation when your engine is running roughly, stalls, does not want to idle and you notice a black exhaust smoke.
-This can be caused by a dirty MAF sensor.
+Mass Air Flow Sensor: You may have a situation when your engine is running roughly, stalls, does not want to idle, and you notice a black exhaust smoke.
+A dirty MAF sensor can cause this.
 Only use MAF cleaner fluid for cleaning the sensor.
 Related Code P0101

 Camshaft Position Sensor: Camshaft position sensors play a key role in engine operation.
 Even the slightest irregularities in sensor readings will cause rough running and loss of power, followed by a 'check engine' light.
 Replacing the affected sensors is the best solution.
 Related Codes: P0340